stella8890lee-crypto/petstellation/src/content/blog/dog-barking-training.md

   - A4 (8.3 × 11.7 in)
   - US Letter (8.5 × 11 in)

-Perfect for new puppies, adult dogs, or rescue dogs adjusting to their environment.
+Perfect for new puppies, adult dogs, rescue dogs, or apartment dogs dealing with neighbor noise triggers.

 💬 **Real-Life Examples You’ll Train With:**